-The S.E.N.D co-ordinator will be responsible for the day to day operation of the schools SEND policy.
+The S.E.N.D coordinator will be responsible for the day-to-day operation of the schools SEND policy.

-The SENDCO will liaise with and advising staff on an informal and or formal basis.
-Regular area meetings will be held termly and when necessary additional meetings may be arranged.
+The SENDCO will liaise with and advise staff on an informal and or formal basis.
+Regular whole school Standards meetings will be held half termly and any concerns should be passed on to the SENDCo.